Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'status/properties/messages for a Splunk search job', and it distinguishes this tool from siblings by specifying the context of use after run_splunk_search returns a job_id, avoiding re-running the search.
+Clearly states the verb 'Get' and resource 'status/properties/messages for a Splunk search job by job id (sid)'.
+The description distinguishes this tool from siblings by tying it to the workflow after run_splunk_search, avoiding confusion with other search-related tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.